How to get PR (Permanent Residency) in New Zealand after Study?

 New Zealand PR Process

-After the successful completion of a degree from any of the acclaimed universities of New Zealand, the next step is to apply for the correct type of visa, depending on the job opportunity in hand.
-The New Zealand PR process is not complicated at all.
-All you need to do is understand your needs and eligibility.
+After the successful completion of a degree from any of the universities of New Zealand next step is to apply for the correct type of visa.
+This depends on job opportunity in hand.
+New Zealand PR process is not complicated at all.
+Figure out your needs and eligibility.
 Majorly, there are two types of Permanent residency in New Zealand.
 Below, we have mentioned the details:

 • Post-Study Work VISA (Open): This visa has flexible options for students who have completed their course but are still looking for a job.
 This visa guarantees your stay in the country for 3 years to give you an opportunity to find a job related to your field of study or research.
 In the meantime, you are allowed to work in any field to support your livelihood in New Zealand.